BRL-CAD/brlcad/README.md

 ## Introduction ##

 The goal of this effort is to auto-generate beautiful concise summaries of 3D geometry models in BRL-CAD, an open source computer-aided design (CAD) system.
-BRL-CAD is used by academia, industry, and government to represent and visualize 3D models, to help analyze safety, and communicate suitability.
-Developing this prototype will involve elements of computer graphics, verification and validation, physically-based rendering, automatic layout algorithms, graphic design, C/C++, Qt, and more.
-Leveraging capabilities in BRL-CAD, you’ll work on creating a tool that produces a novel “one page” summary report (which you will also help design) that includes visual, textual, and contextual information about a given 3D model.
+Leveraging capabilities in BRL-CAD, we worked on creating a tool that produces a novel “one page” summary report that includes visual, textual, and contextual information about a given 3D model.

 ## Requirements ##